wq/wq/docs/overview/intro.md

  * **[wq.io]** is a standalone Python library for dealing specifically with data import and export.
  * **[wq.core]** provides the `wq` command-line interface used by the other modules.

 Like any software framework, the design of wq incorporates a number of **core principles and assumptions**.
-The documentation includes a [Philosophy] chapter with wq's position on the oft-discussed [web app/native app tradeoff][web app], and an [API Conventions] chapter proposing interoperable solutions for addressing common infrastructure concerns.
-We hope that this generalized approach will give individual projects the flexibility to replace parts (or all!) of the wq stack with alternatives built with other platforms and programming languages.
-The Python + JavaScript implementation of wq is essentially the reference implementation of these ideals.
+The documentation includes an [API Conventions] chapter proposing interoperable solutions for addressing common infrastructure concerns.
+We hope that this generalized approach will give individual projects the flexibility to replace parts of the wq stack with alternatives built with other platforms and programming languages.

 ## Documentation Outline
 The documentation is structured to lay the foundation and conventions before getting into the implementation details.
 The chapters are as follows: